Race and Justice

 Sojourner Truth (1863):

 "Children, who made your skin white?
 Was it not God?
 Who made mine black?
 Was it not the same God?
 Am I to blame, therefore, because my skin is black?
 Does it not cast reproach on our Maker to despise a part of his children, because he has been pleased to give them a black skin?
-Indeed, children, it does; and
+Indeed, children, it does; and your teachers ought to tell you so, and root up, if possible, the great sin of prejudice against color from your minds.
+While Sabbath School Teachers know of this great sin, and not only do not teach their pupils that it is a sin, but too often indulge in it themselves, can they expect God to bless them or the children?

 "Does not God love colored children as well as white children?
 And did not the same Savior die to save the one as well as the other?
 If so, white children must know that if they go to heaven, they must go there without their prejudice against color, for in heaven black and white are one in the love of Jesus.
-Now children, remember what Sojourner Truth as told you, and thus get rid of your prejudice, and learn to love colored children that you may be all the children of your Father who is in heaven." – Sojourner Truth, from a speech to the state Sabbath School Convention, Battle Creek, Michigan, as reported in an unidentified newspaper, June 12, 1863 http://www.sojournertruth.org/Library/Speeches/.
+Now children, remember what Sojourner Truth has told you, and thus get rid of your prejudice, and learn to love colored children that you may be all the children of your Father who is in heaven." – Sojourner Truth, from a speech to the state Sabbath School Convention, Battle Creek, Michigan, as reported in an unidentified newspaper, June 12, 1863 http://www.sojournertruth.org/Library/Speeches/.
 Sojourner Truth (about 1797-1883) was born into slavery but escaped in 1826.
 Her "Ain't I a Woman?" speech, delivered in 1851, became widely known during the Civil War.

 W. E. B. DuBois (1903):

 "Between me and the other world there is ever an unasked question: unasked by some through feelings of delicacy; by others through the difficulty of rightly framing it.
 All, nevertheless, flutter round it.
 They approach me in a half-hesitant sort of way, eye me curiously or compassionately, and then, instead of saying directly, How does it feel to be a problem? they say, I know an excellent colored man in my town; or, I fought at Mechanicsville; or, Do not these Southern outrages make your blood boil?
-At these I smile, or am interested, or
+At these I smile, or am interested, or reduce the boiling to a simmer, as the occasion may require.
+To the real question, How does it feel to be a problem?
+I answer seldom a word.

 "And yet, being a problem is a strange experience,—peculiar even for one who has never been anything else, save perhaps in babyhood and in Europe.
 It is in the early days of rollicking boyhood that the revelation first bursts upon one, all in a day, as it were.
 I remember well when the shadow crept across me.
 I was a little thing, away up in the hills of New England, where the dark Housatonic winds between Hoosac and Taghkanic to the sea.
 In a wee wooden schoolhouse, something put it into the boys' and girls' heads to buy gorgeous visiting-cards—ten cents a package—and exchange.
 The exchange was merry, till one girl, a tall newcomer, refused my card,—refused it peremptorily, with a glance.
 Then it dawned upon me with a certain suddenness that I was different from the others; or like, mayhap, in heart and life longing, but shut out from their world by a vast veil." – W. E. B. DuBois, The Souls of Black Folk (Chicago: A. C. McClurg & Co., 1903), reprinted in The Souls of Black Folk (New York: Dover Publications, 1994), 1-2.
 DuBois (1868-1963), a civil rights activist, taught history, sociology, and economics at Atlanta University.